What are Gluten-Free Flours Alternatives

-I recently came across a great list of flours used for Gluten Free Baking and thought I would share and I added in some new ones…Nut flours
+I came across a great list of flours used for Gluten-Free Baking and thought I would share and I added in some new ones…Nut flours

 Nut flour is best made fresh – it can be ground in a food processor using whole raw nuts so that it becomes a fine meal.
 It is also best stored in a fridge or freezer for preservation.

 For easier digestion, nuts can be pre-soaked in a salt-water solution and then dehydrated (in an oven on a low setting) so that they become sprouted or activated.
 After this step, it’s very easy to grind them into flour.